 Saturation – how bright, or intense the colour is.
 It is sometimes called Chroma or Intensity

 How to match a colourARVE Error: Invalid URL

 Once you know this information you can match any colour, although the steps below seem a bit mechanical they actually all intermingle together when you look at a colour.
-When you first start its advisable to take your time to understand each step.
+When you first start it’s advisable to take your time to understand each step.

 For this it is easiest to paint a swatch onto a bit of scrap paper, let it dry and compare it.

-If its too dark we can add white, if it’s too light we can add the complementary colour.
+If it’s too dark we can add white, if it’s too light we can add the complementary colour.

-In this case I’d look at the colour wheel and see what is opposite the yellow-orange we have mixed which is a dark blue-purple.
+In this case, I’d look at the colour wheel and see what is opposite the yellow-orange we have mixed which is a dark blue-purple.

 Mines too bright, so I’ll need to add a touch of blue-purple to tone it down.
-For this example I’m using Ultramarine Blue (which has a purple bias)
+For this example, I’m using Ultramarine Blue (which has a purple bias)

 Be careful though as darker colours usually have a lot higher tinting strength than yellows so you only need a tiny amount.
 A little at a time and keep checking it.